dhucul/AudioCopy/README.md

 For standard audio CD burns, these behaviors explain why:

-- some players show a “CD+G” label or track name while others don’t
+- some players show a "CD+G" label or track name while others don't
 - burned discs may take longer to load than pressed discs
-- special features like CD+G graphics often don’t work unless explicitly authored and written
+- special features like CD+G graphics often don't work unless explicitly authored and written

 If you need maximum compatibility for special features (especially **CD+G**), use software/hardware that supports: